Last Updated on August 23, 2019

 VPN.ac is offered by a company called Netsec Interactive Solutions based in Romania.
 This company has been in the business of online security and privacy since 2009.
-You may wonder how a company based in the EU can get away with not keeping logs of their VPN users.
-The answer is that the EU Data Retention Directive was declared unconstitutional by the Romanian Constitutional Court in July, 2014.
+You may wonder how a company based in the EU can get away with not keeping activity logs of their VPN users.
+The answer is that the EU Data Retention Directive was declared unconstitutional by the Romanian Constitutional Court.

 The apps.
 The Windows and Android apps have a few bugs and are not updated as often as the apps of ExpressVPN.

 The main complaint I have with the Windows app is that sometimes the "China Users" server list fails to load (VPN.ac has special servers labelled as "China Users" that you need to use when connecting in China).
 I have experienced this behavior on all of the apps I have used (Android, iOS, and Windows).

 You can set the option "I am in China" in the advanced settings to force the "China Users" servers to load, but many of the servers are missing from the list when loaded that way.
 The only way to get the full China Users server list is by exiting the app and re-starting it (sometimes several times).